 🔧 How It Typically Works

-• At inference time, the system constructs a prompt by combining: system prompt + latest user query + last “n” messages of chat history are passed in.
+At inference time, the system constructs a prompt by combining system prompt + latest user query + the last “n” messages of chat history.

-• Any attempt at personalization must be re-specified in the prompt or fetched from external sources via RAG.
+Any attempt at personalization must be re-specified in the prompt or fetched from external sources via RAG.
+For more on how that context gets assembled and managed turn by turn, see context-engineering-in-multi-turn-ai-agents.

 This architecture is reactive at best.
 It responds to what's immediately visible, not to what it should have learned over time.